Ilir Shaqiri: Television

 Shaqiri began appearing on Italian television in the early 2000s, performing as a dancer on popular variety shows including Amici, C'è posta per te, La Corrida, La sai l’ultima, Buona Domenica, and Saranno Famosi.

 From 2012 to 2018, he was a member of the jury on the Albanian edition of Dancing with the Stars, broadcast on Vizion Plus.

 In 2022, he participated in and won the first season of Big Brother VIP Albania, broadcast on Top Channel.

-In 2025, he hosted up to the semifinals and the final, talent show program Yjet Shqiptarë të Diasporës ("Albanian Stars of the Diaspora") alongside with producer Ledja Liku. broadcast on Top Channel.
+In 2025, he hosted the semifinals and the final, of the talent show program Yjet Shqiptarë të Diasporës ("Albanian Stars of the Diaspora") alongside producer Ledja Liku. broadcast on Top Channel.
 He also founded the dance academy Étoile d’Ilir, training young dancers in Italy and Albania.

+In April 2026, Shaqiri became a contestant on the third season of Ferma VIP.

 Personal life

 Shaqiri met Italian actress Emanuela Morini in 2000 during a television program in Milan.
 The couple married after more than two decades together and reside in Rome.
 They have one daughter, Emily.